twinkle-labs/twinkle-lisp/README.md

 =======

-Unless specified individually or those originated from other projects, files from this project are released under AGPL license (See COPYING).
+Unless specified individually or those originated from other projects, files from this project are released under AGPL license (See LICENSE).